bcobo/SIRENA/doc/SIRENA.rst

 Once the input events have been detected and graded, their energy content can be determined.
 Currently all the events (independently of their grade) are processed with the same reconstruction method, but in the future, a different approach could be taken, for example simplifying the reconstruction for the lowest resolution events.

 The SIRENA input parameter that controls the reconstruction method applied is :option:`EnergyMethod` that should take values of *OPTFILT* for Optimal Filtering in Current space, *WEIGHT* for Covariance Matrices, *WEIGHTN* for first order approach of Covariance matrices method and *I2R* or *I2RFITTED* for Optimal Filtering implementation in (quasi)Resistance space.
-If optimal filtering and :option:`OFNoise` is *WEIGHTM* tthe noise weightt matrix from noise intervals is employed instead the noise spectral density (:option:`OFNoise` is *NSD*).
+If optimal filtering and :option:`OFNoise` is *WEIGHTM* the noise weight matrix from noise intervals is employed instead the noise spectral density (:option:`OFNoise` is *NSD*).

 .. _optimalFilter_NSD: